The phone box where Jo Jo Dullard was last seen

 A number of passing motorists would later recall seeing the young woman that night.
 They also expressed regret at their decision to keep driving.

-At some point during the call, Dullard suddenly stopped speaking and asked her friend to wait for a moment.
+At some point during the phone call, Dullard suddenly stopped speaking and asked her friend to wait for a moment.

 A car had finally pulled over.